Devecser: History

+In 1971 the district seat of the Devecser district was moved to Ajka, subsequently the Devecser district was renamed to the district of Ajka.
+In 2013 the Devecser district was reinstated.

 Industrial accident

 In October 2010, a sludge reservoir at the Ajka aluminum plant burst its banks, killing at least four people and injuring more than 120.
 Part of the town had to be erased due to the soil contamination, leading to the removal of some houses.